lukegartner/customizable-message-templates/README.md

 ## Design Decisions

 This project uses components and utility functions to separate logic into more easily consumable chunks.

+Much of the logic will be found in /components/MessageConstructor.jsx which interacts with json data in /data and the message template object stored in /utils/messageTemplates.js.
+The function that handles greetings based on time of day is found in /utils/getTimeOfDayGreeting.js

 TailwindCss and DaisyUI were used to achieve familiar web design elements for ease of use at first glance.

 ## Technology used

 This project was created using JavaScript and Next.JS.
-I used this as it has a great organization benefits and ease of scallability when converting to database and server in the future from simple json files.
+I used this as it has a great organization benefits and ease of scallability when converting to using a database and server in the future instead of static json files.

 This project uses Tailwind Css and DaisyUI to quickly give ease of use and styling to the UI elements.